Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Chord name parsing structure

 The trans function can be used to parse the full chord name and return the corresponding chord.
 It supports root position chord representation, inverted chord representation, polychord representation, etc.
-The first parameter of the trans function is the chord name, the second parameter is the pitch of the root note of the chord (the default value is 4), and the third parameter is the duration (the length of the note, default is 0.25), and the fourth parameter is interval (the interval of the note, default is None, the returned chord interval is 0), or you can write `note:chord_type` to indicate the specific note octave.
+The first parameter of the trans function is the chord name, the second parameter is the pitch of the root note of the chord (the default value is 4), and the third parameter is the duration (the duration of the note, default is 0.25), and the fourth parameter is interval (the interval of the note, default is None, the returned chord interval is 0), or you can write `note:chord_type` to indicate the specific note octave.
 For example:

 Dmaj7 chord and Dmaj7 chord with D5 as the root note